Town-of-Impostors/TownOfImpostors/README.md

 </details>

 ### Viper
-The Deceiver is an Impostor role that can blind and poison other players.
+The Viper is an Impostor role that can blind and poison other players.

 <details>
 <summary>Custom Options</summary>